Liubov1990/FTP-Game-Store/README.md

 In case you see network error, it means, that you do not have permission to use demo proxy server (in this case follow the link [https://cors-anywhere.herokuapp.com/corsdemo](https://cors-anywhere.herokuapp.com/corsdemo) and press button `Request temporary access to the demo server`) or that limit number of requests on demo proxy server was reached (try again later).

-!
-Because of restriction of using "thingproxy" on gh-pages, [Rob--W/cors-anywhere](https://github.com/Rob--W/cors-anywhere) is using only for Git Hub Pages.

 ## Notes

-At the moment game data API is using with [thingproxy](https://github.com/Freeboard/thingproxy) proxy server.
+At the moment game data API is using with [Rob--W/cors-anywhere](https://github.com/Rob--W/cors-anywhere) and [Rapid API](https://rapidapi.com/hub) proxy servers.
 But you can use any third-party proxy or your own proxy server for correct processing of API calls without CORS errors.

 Project powered with [GIANT BOMB API](https://www.giantbomb.com/api/), [Free-To-Play Games Database API](https://www.freetogame.com/api-doc).